“Record of a Journey to Mujin” (October 1964) by Kim Seungok

 Writing was his forte.
 He captured the Zeitgeist of his times with his two most famous short stories.
 There are at least two versions of “Mujin” available in English, and both clock in at under 10,000 words and fewer than 54 pages.

-To read “Seoul: 1964, Winter”, head to Amazon and get the e-book of “Land of Exile: Contemporary Korean Fiction — Expanded Edition”.
+To read “Seoul: 1964, Winter”, head to Amazon and get the ebook of “Land of Exile: Contemporary Korean Fiction — Expanded Edition” (for USD $38.07).
 It was published in 2015 by Routledge and was translated and edited by Marshall R. Pihl, Bruce Fulton and Ju-Chan Fulton.
 The stories were originally published in Korea and in Korean between 1948 and 2004.
 Of the 16 stories included in the volume, the fifth is “Seoul: 1964, Winter” by Kim Seungok.